Ivor Warne-Smith: Legacy

 Warne-Smith won the Brownlow Medal twice: in 1926, and again in 1928.
 He was the first player to win the medal twice, and one of eleven to have won the Brownlow in the same year that his team won the premiership.

 In June 2000 Warne-Smith was named to the position of centre half-forward in the Melbourne Football Club's Team of the Century, in a ceremony attended by his four grandsons.
 In 2004 he was named in the official Tasmanian Team of the Century.
 He was also made a member of the Australian Football Hall of Fame in 1996.

 "Ivor Warne-Smith, quiet and unassuming, was nonetheless energetic and enthusiastic in his endeavours to keep the Team up to the mark.
 The Club is fortunate indeed in having such a brilliant and versatile player as Coach and leader.
 Old and new Players alike treat his advice and instructions with the utmost respect."

 "For solid, effective brilliance, Ivor Warne-Smith will always rank as one of the best players the game has known.
 He can play anywhere.
-The ruck, defence, attack, or centre positions all come alike to this brainy, sterling footballer.
-Warne-Smith is an astute leader, who makes some daring moves and inspires his players by his own brilliance."
+The ruck, defence, attack, or centre positions all come alike to this brainy, sterling footballer.", quoted by Sporting Globe Football Book, 1930.